How to make money as a real estate agent: A guide

 Marry your passion for writing and helping people find their perfect homes by freelance writing for developers and brokers.
 Your writing can help build their websites’ credibility and raise more awareness of the properties available for sale or rent.

-Earn more as a real estate agent on Airtasker
+Make extra money as a real estate agent on Airtasker

 Create your profile and start browsing jobs in minutesStart earning now

 This will depend on the state, but you can get your license delivered between two to eight weeks on average.
 The whole process of becoming a real estate agent, however, can take months.
 In New York, for example, this can be as fast as a few months or longer.
 It will all depend on whether or not you passed your exam and the background checks the first time.

 Again, this will depend on the state.
 If you want to be a real estate agent in California, estimates are between $470 and $740.
 This doesn’t just account for applying for a license; it also includes pre-license courses, exam fees, and background checks.

 Yes.
 Being a real estate agent isn’t a 9-to-5 job, so whenever you have extra time, you can work as a property photographer, landscaper, property manager, writer, and more.
 You can find other ways to make more money with a real estate license by signing up on Airtasker.

 Real estate agents, brokers, and realtors may all sound the same, but they have differences.

 Real estate agents are licensed individuals who help people buy, sell, and rent real estate.
 Brokers are agents with a broker license who hire agents to make sales and ensure they comply with the law.
 Agents cannot work directly with clients without a broker.

 A realtor, on the other hand, is a real estate agent or broker who is a member of the National Association of Realtors.
 If you’re wondering how realtors can make extra money, the same side gigs apply.